 The Korman House Exterior Restoration

-Designed by Louis Kahn (1901-1974), one of the most influential architects of the mid-20th century, and considered Kahn’s finest (and last) residential project, the Korman House in Whitemarsh, Pennsylvania was restored and featured in the February 2005 issue of Architectural Digest.
+Designed by Louis Kahn (1901-1974), one of the most influential architects of the mid-20th century, the Korman House in Fort Washington, Pennsylvania is considered Kahn’s finest (and last) residential project.
+Although the home was completed in 1973, the weather over 30+ years had damaged the cypress panels on the exterior.
+Old Village Master Painters restored the cypress in a project that was featured in the February 2005 issue of Architectural Digest.

 Old Village Master Painters completely restored the exterior of the home, which included cleaning, sanding, and applying new varnish to the cypress walls and oak windows.